 - The William M. Rains Library;

 - An 823-car parking structure;

-- The Student Services Center.
-See the campus map for details.
+- See the campus map for details.

 The campus is in downtown Los Angeles, the center of legal activity and commerce in Southern California.
 This proximity to the downtown area is extremely advantageous for Loyola students because of the convenient access to federal and state courts and to the central offices of many major law firms.